JoshuaBarawa/School-Electoral-System/README.md

 # School-Electoral-System
-A system for electing school prefects ||
+A program for electing school prefects ||
 A program developed using Access for electing prefects in a school.